tadeaspaule/tfjs-webpack-template/README.md

-## Template project for deploying your Tensorflow models with Webpack
+## Template project for deploying your TensorFlow models with Webpack

 I spent too much time puzzling out how to go from a Keras model written in Python, to having something deployed as a website with GitHub Pages.
 I will walk through what ended up working so you save time where I couldn't :smile: